berrytechnics/circuit-sage/docs/MONITORING.md

 # Monitoring and Observability Guide

-This guide covers monitoring, logging, and error tracking setup for CircuitSage in production.
+This guide covers monitoring, logging, and error tracking setup for RepairForge in production.

 ## Overview